Geoscience (GEOS)

 Introduction to mineralogy, and optical mineralogy in the context of rocks and interpretation of rock-forming environments.
 Possibly one or more field trips required.

-Prerequisites: GEOS 231, GEOS 231L and Sophomore or above status
+Prerequisites: GEOS 231, GEOS 231L, CHEM 132 and CHEM 132L or CHEM 140 and CHEM 140L, and Sophomore or above status

-GEOS 346 GEOLOGY FIELD CAMP II2 Credits
+GEOS 346 GEOLOGY FIELD CAMP II3 Credits

 GEOS 390 INTERNSHIP IN GEOSCIENCE1-12 Credits